 Specific epithet honors Carl Peter Thunberg, 18-19th century Sweedish physician.

-Healthy, well-maintained trees usually have few major problems.
-Nematodes are a problem in some areas.
-These trees may struggle in the St. Louis area where environmental conditions do not favor most conifers.
+Healthy, well-maintained trees in optimum growing conditions have few major problems.
+Potential diseases include Diplodia tip blight, rusts, cankers, twig/needle blight and leaf cast.
+Potential insect pests include pinewood nematodes, caterpillars, miners, sawfly, scale, mealybugs, borers and weevils.
+These pines may struggle in the St. Louis area where environmental conditions do not favor most conifers.

 Good specimen pine.
 Also may be grown as bonsai.